Thank you for reading our post, please rate this article at the end.

 The Ekoo is undoubtedly the perfect used Class C RV for off-road camping.

 It’s an award-winning coach and an entirely new type of RV.
-The uniqueness of Ekko is that it combines the best features of a camper van, class C Coach, and AWD SUV.
+The uniqueness of Ekko is that it combines the best features of a camper van, a Class C Coach, and an AWD SUV.

 Winnebago designed this model from the ground up to provide a blend of form, function, and beauty.